 Azure- Azure and its role in digital transformation was a topic that attendees were excited about as well because it was highlighted in Nadella’s keynote.
 We had the opportunity to show attendees exactly how an IT automation solution like ActiveBatch can automate Azure processes.
 With dozens of advanced, built-in integrations to automate various Azure tasks, including the ability to dynamically manage Azure resources and integrate Azure processes with other cross-platform, cross-application process types, ActiveBatch can reduce operating expenses and improve resource utilization for Azure users.

-We had an amazing time speaking with all of the attendees this year at Microsoft Ignite and can’t wait for next year’s event, which is scheduled for September 25-29, 2017 at the Orange County Convention Center in Orlando, Florida!
+We had an amazing time speaking with all of the attendees at Microsoft Ignite 2016, and can’t wait for Ignite 2017, which is scheduled for September 25-29, 2017 at the Orange County Convention Center in Orlando, Florida!